Machinal

 Machinal is a 1928 play by American playwright and journalist Sophie Treadwell, inspired by the real-life case of convicted and executed murderer Ruth Snyder.
 Its Broadway premiere, directed by Arthur Hopkins, is considered one of the highpoints of Expressionist theatre in history of the American stage.

 Machinal has appeared on a variety of lists of the greatest plays.

 Synopsis

 A young woman works as a low-level stenographer and lives with her mother.
 She follows the rituals that society expects of a woman, however resistant she may feel about them.
 She subsequently marries her boss, whom she finds repulsive.
 After having a baby with him, she has an affair with a younger man who fuels her lust for life.
 Driven to murder her husband, she is convicted of the crime and is executed in the electric chair.

+Stage Directions

+In her thesis Machinal: Silence, Stage Directions and Sophie Treadwell, Susanne Kepley argues that the stage directions function as a vehicle for Sophie Treadwell’s authorial voice.
+During the play’s development Treadwell maintained her role as the executive voice of the play, shaping the script through deliberate stylistic and structural choices.
+These choices are meant to preserve the themes and aesthetics Treadwell intended.
+At the same time, the stage directions leave room for future creative teams to interpret the work into their own image of what the play is supposed to be.

+Kepley explains the play through the lens modernist theatrical traditions, specifically referencing anti-theatricality and the “open work.”
+The stage directions are described as resistant.
+Meaning that the directions oppose literal staging and often emphasize qualities (such as “ordinary” or “beautiful”) rather than concrete actions.
+These specifications serve to influence with intuition, making their effect on the audience variable and unable to be measured by practical means.
+This ambiguity requires future writers and directors to think about what these words mean to them, making the play highly adaptable between different productions.

+It's important to note that in the opening of Machinal's stage directions Treadwell states: